Sick of fillers, falsies or puny eyelashes? GROW YOUR OWN. I grew my own and they're officially long enough to sweep crumbs off of tables.

 Which is one of the side effects.

-That particular side effect happens (and even then only in 1-2% of patients) with people using this as an actual glaucoma medication where their entire eye is doused with it in the form of an eye dropper.
+Eye colour change only happens (and even then only in 1-2% of patients) with people using this as an actual glaucoma medication where their entire eye is doused with it in the form of an eye dropper.

 So if that's been your fear about using these products, then fear no more.